How to Grow a Green and Healthy Eco-Friendly Lawn

 Water your yard infrequently but deeply when needed, say the experts at the United States Golf Association (USGA).
 They should know a thing or two about maintaining vast expanses of grass, right?
 The USGA claims deep and infrequent watering allows moisture to soak into the roots.
 This encourages them to grow downward.
 You want that because roots that dig deep into the soil are less susceptible to heat and drought.

-When you water your lawn, keep the sprinkler on for extended periods of time.
+When you water, keep the sprinkler on for extended periods of time.
 Do so in the early morning, before the heat of the day increases evaporation rates.
 The amount of water you need is generally one to 1.5 inches each week.
 But when in doubt, take a walk across the grass.
 If your steps leave furrows on the turf, it’s time to turn on the sprinkler.

 2. Use a push mower.

 The absence of a motorized engine likewise means less maintenance.
-After mowing, you simply brush off the blades and remove the grass and dirt.
+After mowing, you brush off the blades and remove the grass and dirt.
 Of course, it’s best to apply lubricant on the bearings and the cutting edge, but that’s it.
 Can lawn equipment maintenance be any easier?

 3. Let your grass get high, so to speak.